 Visiting Research Personnel

 Visiting scientists or students are required to have health screening and training specific to the work they do at the College.
 If they are coming form another facility where they have passed health screening, they need only provide documentation, and it will be accepted as long as it is comparable to our own requirements.
 This will be determined by the Wellness and Counseling Center.
 A month's lead-time should be allowed to make sure this requirement is met before the visitor arrives.

 Visitors who have less than one year of experience doing the kind of work they will do at the College must provide documentation that they have had comparable training at their home institution.

 Visitors will be required to have a brief orientation session with the facilities manager prior to beginning work at the College.
 This session will introduce them to the facility and to any special procedures relevant to their work, such as the SOP for the barrier facility.

 Receiving Animal Tissues

 Animal derived tissues that are obtained from animals at another facility must receive approval by the IACUC.
 At a minimum, this requires documentation of a currently approved IACUC protocol at the institution from which the material comes, and may be limited.
 Investigators should consult with the IACUC about what is required.

 Transportation of Animals

+Transport of all animals outside of the main facility must follow the ACF-approved animal transport SOP.
 The freight elevator should be used for the transport of all vertebrate animals between floors of the Marshak Building.
 In cases when the freight elevator is out of service, animals may be transported using the stairs or via a passenger elevator that has been designated for use by security, until the freight elevator is back in service.
-Animals may not be transported outside the Marshak building without the express, written permission of the IACUC.